EGeorge2021r/Challenge12_Repo/README.md

 # Libraries used in the analysis
-The following libraries and dependencies were imported and used in the project. import pandas as pd import holoviews as hv from fbprophet import Prophet import hvplot.pandas import datetime as dt
+The following libraries and dependencies were imported and used in the project. import numpy as np import pandas as pd from pathlib import Path from sklearn.metrics import balanced_accuracy_score from sklearn.metrics import confusion_matrix from imblearn.metrics import classification_report_imbalanced import warnings warnings.filterwarnings('ignore')
-%matplotlib inline

 # Analysis and Visualisation